 What I Actually Wore: Outfits and Essentials

 Once I hit the streets, my capsule wardrobe proved itself.
-Cool in the morning, sunny at midday, maybe a rainshower at three—I felt ready for anything.
+Cool in the morning, sunny at midday, maybe a rainshower at three, I felt ready for anything, as I should in Japan, especially during fall.

 As long as I was wearing a layer light enough to be carried in my backpack, I was set!